 Norman’s Bay Wreck Diver Trail Project 2010-11

-The aim of the English Heritage supported project was to develop and install a diver trail around the designated wreck site known as the Norman’s Bay wreck.
+The aim of the Historic England (formally English Heritage) supported project was to develop and install a diver trail around the designated wreck site known as the Norman’s Bay wreck.
 The dive trail was created in 2010 and launched in spring 2011.
 An underwater information booklet to guide divers around the site was designed that aids navigation and assist visitors in recognising features on the wreck.
 This information booklet also explains the background of the exposed remains and the problems of identifying the wreck.

-The Diver Trail Project received financial support from English Heritage under the National Heritage Protection Commissions Programme (formally known as the Historic Environment Enabling Programme)
+The Diver Trail Project received financial support from Historic England under the Heritage Protection Commissions Programme.

 The Norman's Bay Project

-For more information regarding the project please visit the project page.
+For more information regarding the research project being undertaken by the NAS please visit the project page here.

 Norman’s Bay Wreck Diver Trail FAQ’s